 You are charged ordinary management fees by the Manager (as negotiated between you and the Manager) in connection with managing your account.

-Set forth is a listing of Third Party Managers from whom we receive support and/or sharing payments: AssetMark, BTS Asset Management, City National Rochdale, CLS Investments, Flexible Plan, Hanlon Investment Management, ICON Advisers, LWI Financial, Manning and Napier, SEI Investments Management and WBI Investments.
+Set forth is a listing of Third Party Managers from whom we receive support and/or sharing payments: AssetMark, BTS Asset Management, City National Rochdale, Brinker/CLS Investments, Flexible Plan, Hanlon Investment Management, ICON Advisers, Buckingham Strategic Advisors(f/k/a LWI Financial), Orion, SEI and WBI Investments.

-Importantly, the compensation formula to determine the payment for your financial advisor is the same regardless of which third party money manager is used.
-Financial advisors do not receive a greater or lesser commission in connection with sales of certain products when a third party money manager is used.
+Importantly, the compensation formula to determine the payment for your financial professional is the same regardless of which third party money manager is used.
+Financial professionals do not receive a greater or lesser commission in connection with sales of certain products when a third party money manager is used.

 Retirement Plan Advisory Accounts

 The Broker-Dealer and Advisor Group do not accept aforementioned Strategic Partner revenue sharing payments on sales or assets held in investment advisory accounts of a plan subject to Title I of the Employee Retirement Income Security Act of 1974, described in section 4975(e)(1)(A) of the Internal Revenue Code (“Code”) or an individual retirement account or annuity described in Internal Revenue Code section 4975(e)(1)(B) – (F) (“qualified advisory accounts”).
 Instead mutual fund Strategic Partners will pay a flat annual partnership fee of up to approximately $1,100,000 in exchange for certain marketing and services provided by Broker-Dealers.